pypa/setuptools/docs/userguide/datafiles.rst

 ====================

 In the Python ecosystem, the term "data files" is used in various complex scenarios and can have nuanced meanings.
-For the purposes of this documentation, we define "data files" as non-Python files that are installed alongside Python modules and packages on the user's machine when they install a :term:`distribution <Distribution Package>` from PyPI or via a ``.whl`` file.
+For the purposes of this documentation, we define "data files" as non-Python files that are installed alongside Python modules and packages on the user's machine when they install a :term:`distribution <Distribution Package>` from either source distribution or via a binary distribution (``.whl`` file for example).

-These files are typically intended for use at runtime by the package itself or to influence the behavior of other packages or systems.
+These files are typically intended for use at **runtime** by the package itself or to influence the behavior of other packages or systems.

 Old packaging installation methods in the Python ecosystem